-Senior Director of Fitness Frank Costello wants students to connect what happens in the gym and on the track with their results on the court.
+Senior Director of Fitness TC Costello wants students to connect what happens in the gym and on the track with their results on the court.

 Players are tested in specific speed, strength, and agility settings to monitor their development throughout the year.

-Weekly Yoga sessions led by a Betsy Mayotte on Thursday improve players’ flexibility, strength, and body control.
+Weekly Yoga sessions led by a Erica Deskins on Thursdays improve players’ flexibility, strength, and body control.